 Your appearance conveys a message.
 Take a long, objective look at your appearance, your marketing materials, product packaging, displays, etc. Honestly answer these questions: In your current state, what message are you conveying?
 What message do you actually want to send to potential customers?
 You are offering something great!!!
 I completely understand… You are working so hard to succeed and we can help you!
 Your clothing, attitude and product should be in alignment with your incredible vision for success.
 You are going places!

 Your side hustle is an actual business.
 Consequently, you will need a basic set of standards and policies.
 Rules of Engagement, so to speak.
 Set them high.
 If you don’t know how, don’t be embarrassed to contact us for help.
 Don’t settle for being just average and typical.
 Raise the bar.
-Yes, it will take extra effort but LeBron is not “LeBron” because he practices one hour a day, did what everyone else has done or chose the path of convenience.
-He worked excessively hard and he reached out for help.
+Yes, it will take extra effort but LeBron is not “LeBron” because he practices one hour a day, does what everyone else is doing or chooses the path of convenience.
+He works excessively hard and reaches out for help.
 Our executive staff at Melanie Grace Global Marketing can coach you towards excellence and success.

 The Big Diss

 BKA Mel’s 5 BeS-Laws for Diss-Traction.
 Just in case you’re not familiar with the term “Diss”, it’s a common colloquialism meaning to disrespect, criticize and dismiss.
 Adhering to any of these 5 BeS-Laws will ensure that you will be “dissed” by your potential customers and your brand will lose traction and credibility.

 Law #1.
 Be Sour – A disposition as acidic as a lemon and as abrasive as sand paper tends to make people recoil.
 Here’s a good, old piece of wisdom worth implementing.
 “You can catch more flies with honey than you can with vinegar.”